 - Small Round Glass (for tracing the train wheels)

-- Avery Self-Adhesive Laminating Sheets
+- Avery Self-Adhesive Laminating Sheets (I ordered these from Amazon)

 - Small Velcro Stickers (I found mine in the fabric/sewing section of Hobby Lobby)